Harlem Globetrotters Petition NBA To Become League's 31st Franchise: 'Don't Get It Twisted; Basketball Would Not Be What It Is Today Without Us'

 NEW YORK (CBSNewYork)- The Harlem Globetrotters have entertained basketball fans throughout the U.S. and around the world since their inception in 1926 and now, they want a chance to prove they’re among the best teams in the world.

 The team penned an open letter to NBA Commissioner Adam Silver asking the league and its governors to grant them a franchise.
-The Globetrotters letter says that they are ready “right now” to compete against the league’s best.READ MORE: Every NYC Resident Now Eligible For In-Home COVID Vaccine, De Blasio Says
+The Globetrotters letter says that they are ready “right now” to compete against the league’s best.READ MORE: WATCH LIVE: Derek Chauvin's Sentencing In Murder Of George Floyd

 In the letter, the Globetrotters note that competition against NBA teams is part of the team’s history, having beaten the then-Minneapolis Lakers twice in 1948 and 1949.
 Those games have been pointed to in subsequent years as a spark in the league’s integration in 1952.
 However, when the league integrated, the Globetrotters weren’t brought into the fold, instead they say they were raided for their players.